-\ STANDARD PERFORMANCE FOR PUMP MODELS 06C1-GA AND 06C3-GA
+STANDARD PERFORMANCE FOR PUMP MODELS 06D1-GA AND 06D1-GAR

-\ Based on 70° F (21° C) clear water (corrected to 0.8 specific gravity) at sea level with minimum suction lift.
+Based on 70° F (21° C) clear water or corrected to 0.8 specific gravity at sea level with minimum suction lift.
 Since pump installations are seldom identical, your performance may be different due to such factors as viscosity, specific gravity, elevation, temperature, and impeller trim.
-Performance will also vary when pumping water.
-Contact the Gorman-Rupp Company to verify performance for water.

-If your pump serial number is followed by an "N",
+If your pump serial number is followed by an "N", your pump is NOT a standard production model.

-your pump is NOT a standard production model.
 Contact the Gorman-Rupp Company to verify part numbers.